ph1losof/nvim/README.md

 This is the Neovim configuration I use daily in large production codebases.
 Every plugin, keymap, and option earns its place through real usage - if something breaks or slows me down, it gets fixed or removed.
 All plugins are actively used and I keep it as minimal as possible, but I never compromise on developer experience - if there's a better path, I always take it.

-It contains a lot of "hacks" and little known tricks I've accumulated over the years to make overral experience better, which you won't find in any other dotfiles - all of this comes from battle-testing plugins in real projects and digging through countless GitHub issues to find solutions that actually work.
+It contains a lot of "hacks" and little known tricks I've accumulated over the years to make overall experience better, which you won't find in any other dotfiles - all of this comes from battle-testing plugins in real projects and digging through countless GitHub issues to find solutions that actually work.

 I actively keep it up to date with modern approaches, plugins, and ecosystem changes.
 Even though it is opinionated, it strikes a good balance between being ready to use now and providing good defaults as a starting point for your own configuration.

 ### Highlights

-- **67+ plugins** organized across 38 separate plugin files
+- **67 plugins** organized across 37 separate plugin files
 - **20 language servers** configured with smart root detection and conditional attachment
 - **AI-augmented development** via Codeium integration (I use claude-code via tmux)
 - **Custom tree-sitter parser** (`edf`) for `.env` file syntax highlighting